Certified Payroll: Everything You Need to Know As an Employer

 On this page, the contractor confirms the data in the report.
 This involves a statement of compliance that indicates that all the columns and lines in the payroll report are correct, fully disclosed and that each employee is paid equal to or more than the Davis-Bacon’s prevailing wage.
 The statement of compliance should be signed by a company owner or payroll head.

-So far, 2020 hasn’t had any major updates to payroll.
+2020 and 2021 didn’t have any major updates to payroll.
 The most recent changes were made in 2018 and 2019.
 In 2018 American congress considered improving the state of the country’s transportation infrastructure.
 And in 2019, they introduced S.2302, America’s Transportation Infrastructure Act.
 It states:

 “S.2302, or America’s Transportation Infrastructure Act of 2019 is the largest amount of funding provided for highway reauthorization legislation in history.
 The bill authorizes $287 billion from the Highway Trust Fund over five years in investments to maintain and repair America’s roads and bridges and to keep our economy moving.
 The legislation includes provisions to improve road safety, accelerate project delivery, improve resiliency to disasters, reduce highway emissions, and grow the economy.” – Extract from Legislation Summary of America’s Transportation Infrastructure Act of 2019.